boblemarin/event-pager/README.md

 # event-pager
-A one page mini-site that get content from a public google calendar.
+A one page mini-site that gets content from a public google calendar.